 \section{Abstract}

-In this article, we propose a Factor-Adjusted multiple Testing (FAT) procedure based on factor-adjusted $p$-values in a linear factor model involving some observable and unobservable factors, for the purpose of selecting skilled funds in empirical finance \citep{Barras:Scaillet:Wermers:2010, Cuthbertson:Nitzsche:Sullivan:2008}.
-The factor-adjusted $p$-values were obtained after extracting the unknown latent factors by the method of principal component \citep{Wang:2012}.
-Under some mild conditions, the false discovery proportion (FDP) can be consistently estimated even if the idiosyncratic errors are allowed to be weakly correlated across units.
+In this article, we propose a factor-adjusted multiple testing (FAT) procedure based on factor-adjusted $p$-values in a linear factor model involving some observable and unobservable factors, for the purpose of selecting skilled funds in empirical finance \citep{Barras:Scaillet:Wermers:2010}.
+The factor-adjusted $p$-values were obtained after extracting the latent common factors by the principal component method \citep{Wang:2012}.
+Under some mild conditions, the false discovery proportion can be consistently estimated even if the idiosyncratic errors are allowed to be weakly correlated across units.
 Furthermore, by appropriately setting a sequence of threshold values approaching zero, the proposed $\FAT$ procedure enjoys model selection consistency.
-Both extensive simulation studies and a real data analysis on how to select skilled funds in US financial market are presented to illustrate the practical utility of the proposed method.\\
+Extensive simulation studies and a real data analysis for selecting skilled funds in the U.S. financial market are presented to illustrate the practical utility of the proposed method.\\

 {\bf Key Words:} Factor Model; False Discovery Proportion; Fund Performance; High Dimensional Data; Multiple Testing